 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) are concerning about things of the master—so that both their bodies and their spirits can be separate from the world—but married women are concerned about worldly affairs—wanting to please their husbands.

-OET-LVthe unmarried is_caring_for the things of_the master, in_order_that she_may_be holy, both in_the body and the spirit, but the woman having_married is_caring_for the things of_the world, how she_may_bring_pleasure to_the husband.
+OET-LV the unmarried is_caring_for the things of_the master, in_order_that she_may_be holy, both in_the body and the spirit, but the woman having_married is_caring_for the things of_the world, how she_may_bring_pleasure to_the husband.

-SR-GNT ἄγαμος μεριμνᾷ τὰ τοῦ ˚Κυρίου, ἵνα ἁγία, καὶ τῷ σώματι καὶ τῷ πνεύματι· δὲ γαμήσασα μεριμνᾷ τὰ τοῦ κόσμου, πῶς ἀρέσῃ τῷ ἀνδρί.
+SR-GNT ἡ ἄγαμος μεριμνᾷ τὰ τοῦ ˚Κυρίου, ἵνα ᾖ ἁγία, καὶ τῷ σώματι καὶ τῷ πνεύματι· ἡ δὲ γαμήσασα μεριμνᾷ τὰ τοῦ κόσμου, πῶς ἀρέσῃ τῷ ἀνδρί. ‡

-(haʸ agamos merimna ta tou ˚Kuriou, hina hagia, kai tōi sōmati kai tōi pneumati; haʸ de gamaʸsasa merimna ta tou kosmou, pōs aresaʸ tōi andri.)
+(haʸ agamos merimna ta tou ˚Kuriou, hina aʸ hagia, kai tōi sōmati kai tōi pneumati; haʸ de gamaʸsasa merimna ta tou kosmou, pōs aresaʸ tōi andri.)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).